IgnaceShoeib/Health-4-All/README.md

 2. Make a scene for the lobby that connects every minigame
 3. Use the [Terloplein 3d model](https://github.com/IgnaceShoeib/Health-4-All/raw/main/Assets/Models/Terloplein%203D%20version%203.fbx) in every scene
 4. Place every mascot in the main lobby with a play button to load the correct scene using [this script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/ChangeScene.cs)
+5. Add a complete XR origin Set Up to each scene, this is the player

 ### Part 3: the food scene